 - Personal tutorials/coaching sessions: Students have a scheduled discussion with their coach on a weekly basis.
 This review, which is well-prepared, follows up and assesses each student´s performance according to the set goals and strategies by reflecting on their schoolwork, results and strategies.
 Reviewing and reflecting on their own learning process is a central part of the student´s discussion with the coach.
 As an outcome of the discussion, the goals, strategies and schedule for the next week are established.

 - Progress tracking review/Development discussion: When needed — but at least once every six months — students have a progress tracking review with their personal coaches.
 During the review, the goals and strategies for the student´s course of study are discussed and assessed.
-The review sheds light on the student´s school situation from a personal and social perspective and the goals are revised if necessary.
+The review sheds light on the student´s school situation from a personal and social perspective along with the revision goals if necessary.

 - Individual study plan: At the first progress tracking review/development discussion, the student, parents and the coach develop the student´s curriculum with personal goals and strategies.
 These are the medium- and long-term goals that should be attained within six months.
-Ultimate goals are those that the student aims to achieve for her entire education, the courses the student wants to take, and the quality of the knowledge as expressed in marks or exam scores.
+Ultimate goals are those that the student aims to achieve for her entire educational tenure at the school, the courses the student wants to take, and the quality of the knowledge as expressed in grades.
 Based on these goals, objectives are set for the next six months.
 The individual study plan is documented in the EDS.
 The individual study plan is a living document that is reviewed and revised on a continuous basis.

 EDS: With the Educational Documentation System (EDS), the coach, student, and parents can follow the student´s learning process.
 The EDS contains the student´s personal curriculum and ultimate goals, and goals and strategies for the school term.
 The student´s grade results as well as their own personal reflections of his/her performance during the term are also documented in the EDS.